teloxide/teloxide/README.md

 </div>

 ### Commands
-Commands are defined similar to how we define CLI using [structopt] and JSON structures in [serde-json].
-The following bot accepts either `/username YourUsername`, `/usernameandage YourUsername YourAge` and shows the usage guide on `/help`:
+Commands are strongly typed and defined declaratively, similar to how we define CLI using [structopt] and JSON structures in [serde-json].
+The following bot accepts these commands:

+ - `/username <your username>`
+ - `/usernameandage <your username> <your age>`
+ - `/help`

 [structopt]: https://docs.rs/structopt/0.3.9/structopt/
 [serde-json]: https://github.com/serde-rs/json